On the families of polynomials forming a part of the Askey--Wilson scheme and their probabilistic applications: Finite Markov chain

 The existence of such random fields for $q>1$ was an open question.
 It was answered positively in \cite{Szab08}.
 For $q>1$ the one-dimensional distributions are not uniquely defined.
 These distributions have only known moments of all orders.
-It turns out that the conditional distributions do not exist for all pairs $\left( q,\rho \right) .$ They might exist only if $ \rho ^{2}\in \left\{ \frac{1}{q},\frac{1}{q^{2}},\ldots \right\} $.
+It turns out that the conditional distributions do not exist for all pairs $\left( q,\rho\right) $.
+They might exist only if $\rho^{2}\in\left\{ \frac{1}{q},\frac{1}{q^{2}},\ldots\right\} $.

-For $q\allowbreak >\allowbreak 1$ and $\rho ^{2}\allowbreak =\allowbreak \frac{1}{q^{m-1}}$ (see \cite{bms}) the conditional distribution of $ X_{n+1}|X_{n}=y$ is concentrated on zeros $\left\{ \chi _{j}\left( y,q\right) \right\} _{j=1}^{m}$ of the Al-Salam-Chihara polynomial $ P_{m}\left( x|y,\rho ,q\right) $ defined above (more precisely by (\ref{3Pn} )).
-Moreover, the masses $\left\{ \lambda _{i}\right\} _{i=1}^{m}$ assigned to these zeros, are defined by the equalities:
+For $q\allowbreak>\allowbreak1$ and $\rho^{2}\allowbreak=\allowbreak\frac {1}{q^{m-1}}$ (see \cite{bms}) the conditional distribution of $X_{n+1} |X_{n}=y$ is concentrated on zeros $\left\{ \chi_{j}\left( y,q\right) \right\} _{j=1}^{m}$ of the Al-Salam-Chihara polynomial $P_{m}\left( x|y,\rho,q\right) $ defined above (more precisely by (\ref{3Pn})).
+Moreover, the masses $\left\{ \lambda_{i}\right\} _{i=1}^{m}$ assigned to these zeros, are defined by the equalities:

-for $\allowbreak k\allowbreak =\allowbreak 1,\ldots m-1.$
+for $\allowbreak k\allowbreak=\allowbreak1,\ldots m-1$.

-The problem was if the defined in this way, discrete conditional distributions satisfy the so-called Chapman--Kolmogorov equation.
+The problem was if the defined in this way, discrete conditional distributions satisfy the Chapman--Kolmogorov equation.
 Following \cite{Szab08}, it turned out that yes, they do.
 The proof heavily depends on the adopted to the present setting, formulae \ref{IsmStan} and \ref{simIsm}.
-The referee of \cite{Szab08} (most probably M. Ismail) was really surprised that a very abstract formula (i.e. \ref{IsmStan}), has found its probabilistic application.
+The referee of \cite{Szab08} was really surprised that a very abstract formula (i.e.,\ref{IsmStan}), has found its probabilistic application.